Apocalypse of Pseudo-Methodius: Translations

-By the early 8th century, the Apocalypse was translated into Greek, and subsequently, from Greek into Latin.
+There are few Syriac manuscripts, and many are fragmentary.
+The most complete text is from 1586, although there are earlier manuscripts and references found in the 13th-century Book of the Bee.
+By the early 8th century, Pseudo-Methodius was translated into Greek, and subsequently, from Greek into Latin.
 The earliest Latin witness is a codex dated to 727 AD.
 There are three other Latin manuscripts from the 8th century.
 The Latin translation was made by a certain Petrus Monachus in Francia.
 There was also seemingly a Coptic translation available by the 8th century, known only from a fragment on papyrus.
 All the available Greek and Syriac manuscripts, however, are late.
 There are over 100 Greek copies, but most of them post-date 1453.
-There are few Syriac manuscripts, and many are fragmentary.
-The best text is from 1586, although there are earlier references found in the 13th-century Book of the Bee.
-An Armenian translation from the Greek, attributed to Step'anos of Siwnik', is known from various quotation in Armenian works, but no copy survives.
+An abridged Armenian translation from the Greek, attributed to Step'anos of Siwnik', is attested in a few late manuscripts; it may derive from a translation of the full text, the existence of which is suggested by various quotation in Armenian works, but no copy survives.

-The Greek text of the Apocalypse is traditionally divided into four recensions: G^{1}, G^{2}, G^{3} and G^{4}, with G^{1} subdivided into G^{1a}, G^{1b} and G^{1c}.
+The Greek text of Pseudo-Methodius is traditionally divided into four recensions: G^{1}, G^{2}, G^{3} and G^{4}, with G^{1} subdivided into G^{1a}, G^{1b} and G^{1c}.
 The Latin and Slavonic translations are both based on G^{1}.
-The Slavonic versions are divided between three recensions, a Serbian (S^{1}), a Bulgarian (S^{2}) and a Russian (S^{3}).
+The Slavonic versions are divided between three recensions, S^{1}, S^{2}, and S^{3}.
 The earliest Slavonic manuscript is from the 12th century.
 There are four Latin recensions found across about 220 manuscripts.
 The first and second recensions account for about 50 and 150 manuscripts, respectively.
 The second and third Latin recensions are heavily abridged.